Population: Children and Youth

 How are charitable dollars spent?
 Where does my donation go?

-When you give to AHC, your donated funds are used to run our year-round Resident Services program which provides vital social services and onsite education and wellness programs to improve the lives of AHC residents.
-Your generosity means more neighbors from low-income households will have a safe and nurturing place to access budgeting workshops, rent relief, vaccine clinics, job readiness workshops, community movie nights, computer software for students, summer camp field trips, college boot camp for teens, and much more.
+Your generosity means more neighbors from low-income households will have a safe and nurturing place to access budgeting workshops, rent relief, vaccine clinics, job readiness workshops, community movie nights, tutoring, summer camp, field trips, college prep for teens, and much more.
 Thank you!

 Wesley Housing